 Her work "Red Gold Slavery" is nominated for the Amnesty Media Award 2020 and she has received the Manuel Ortiz Foundation NY award for "The Invisible Genocide" published in The New York Times.

-She gives talks and conferences related to the new language of multimedia and its application to conservation and social impact in several centres and universities around the world.
+As CANON Pro Master she gives talks and conferences related to the new language of multimedia and its application to conservation and social impact in several centres and universities around the world.

 Norwegian Ole Jørgen Liodden works as a professional wildlife photographer, author, expedition leader and conservationist.
 Before deciding to become a professional nature photographer in 2003, he earned a Master's degree in Natural Resource Management, Resource Economics and Environmental Politics at the University of Ås, Norway.
 He also studied Wildlife Management, Ornithology and Mammalogy at the University of Alaska Fairbanks (UAF).
 Ole has always been interested in environmental conservation and resource management.
 Today, he uses his photography to generate more interest in environmental issues in the Arctic and also in marine ecosystems.

 As an expedition leader, he has done more than 50 photo expeditions to Svalbard, where he has photographed hundreds of polar bears over the past 15 years, in recent years also with underwater cameras.
 His passion for polar bears led to a four-year book project - Polar Bears & Humans - published in 2019.
 It details the threats to polar bears, focusing mainly on unsustainable hunting and the commercial trade in polar bear products.
 His photographic work has touched people around the world and he has now won a dozen international photography awards, including nine winning images in the European Wildlife Photographer of the Year competition.